govend/govend/README.md

   rev: d48eb58d199dc14dfaafefabf361feff840ee06c
 ```

-### Rewrite Imports
-`govend` will always rewrite imports, but `govend imports` comes in handy while writing code.  `govend imports` acts exactly like `goimports`, but will prioritize the `internal/_vendor` directory.
-If you have ever vendored packages you have probably noticed that `goimports` first pulls from unvendored `$GOPATH` packages.
-This can be annoying so give `govend imports -w` a shot.

 ### Scan Code
-If you want to scan your code to find out how many third party dependencies are present run `govend scan`.
+If you want to scan your code to find out how many third party dependencies are
+present run `govend list`.
 You can even specify a path and output formats.

 Here is an example of a path: `govend scan some/path/dir`
 ```bash